Pellkopf/jetswap-uikit/README.md

 ## How to use the UIkit

-If you want to use components from the UIkit, check the [Storybook documentation](https://pancakeswap.github.io/pancake-uikit/)
+If you want to use components from the UIkit, check the [Storybook documentation](https://jetswap.github.io/pancake-uikit/)

+## How to Customize UIkit

+First clone this repo to local and then start editing the components, theme, etc.

+When is finished the Customization of the UIkit build it using:

+`npm run build`

+Commit everything to the git repo and if you are using a diferent repo just change it in package.json.

+If you have a commit error due to husky you can try:

+`git commit -am 'commit' --no-verify`

+That should solve the problem, then push to remote repo.

+After this you need to [publish the npm packege](https://zellwk.com/blog/publish-to-npm/)

+Be aware of the versions, If you make an update change the version in package.json so when you publish this's not gonna throw you an error.

+Go to the npm package you create an you are ready to use it.